-If you need additional help, or wish to discuss any detail further, please do not hesitate to contact Mr Whitworth (Assistant Headteacher), Mr Cole (Year Leader), the relevant Curriculum Leader or me.
+If you need additional help, or wish to discuss any detail further, please do not hesitate to contact Mr Reed (Assistant Headteacher with overview of the Curriculum and Timetable), Mr Mann (Assistant Headteacher attached to Year 8), Mr Carter (Year Leader), the relevant Curriculum Leader or me.
 Thank you for your support.